mfumagalli95/WinCCLibrary/README.md

 # WinCCLibrary
-Source code to generate a simple DLL library that can be use in WinCC's script.
+Source code to create a simple Dynamic-Link Library (DLL) which can be used in WinCC's script (VBS and C++).

 ## Compile the project and get the DLL